Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/inscene-placed-networkobjects.md

 ### Spawning and De-spawning
 By default, an in-scene placed `NetworkObject` will always get spawned when the scene it was placed within is loaded and a network session is in progress.
 However, in-scene placed `NetworkObject`s are unique from dynamically spawned `NetworkObject`s when it comes to spawning and de-spawning.
 Functionally speaking, when de-spawning a dynamically spawned NetworkObject you can always spawn a new instance of the `NetworkObject`'s associated network prefab.
 So, whether you decide to destroy a dynamically spawned `NetworkObject` or not, you can always make another clone of the same network Prefab unless you want to preserve the current state of the instance being de-spawned. <br />
-With in-scene placed NetworkObjects, the scene it is placed within is similar to the network Prefab used to dynamically spawn a `NetworkObject` in that both are used to uniquely identify the spawned `NetworkObject`.
+With in-scene placed NetworkObjects, the scene it's placed within is similar to the network Prefab used to dynamically spawn a `NetworkObject` in that both are used to uniquely identify the spawned `NetworkObject`.
 The primary difference is that you use a network Prefab to create a new dynamically spawned instance where you a required to additively load the same scene to create another in-scene placed `NetworkObject` instance.<br />

 **How the two types of spawned `NetworkObject`s are uniquely identified**